iamqiss/24/README.md

 No permanent record.
 No engagement archaeology.
 No doomscrolling through someone's timeline from three years ago.
 Just people, in the present, saying things that matter *right now.*

-This is the monorepo for the 24 platform — mobile app, backend API, real-time infrastructure, and background workers.
+This is the monorepo for the 24 platform — mobile app (iOS + Android), backend API, real-time infrastructure, and background workers. **The entire stack is Rust.** No JavaScript frameworks.
+No web runtime overhead.
+One language, end to end.

 ---